 PTO, health insurance plans, and retirement options—these are some of the best employee benefits to attract top talent to your company.
 Typically, total benefits packages are saved for full-time workers.
-You aren’t obligated to reward part-time staff with full benefits, but that doesn’t mean you should overlook them.
+But considering that millions of people have worked part time for noneconomic reasons—21.4 million in 2016 alone—you aren't obligated to reward part-time staff with full benefits, but that doesn't mean you should overlook them.

 Jobs with benefits motivate, engage, and retain good workers.
 This is why companies that depend on talented part-time employees often struggle to cultivate the same commitment they get from full-time workers.
 However, a few thoughtful benefits can encourage part-timers to stay with your company longer and positively impact your entire workplace.